European single market: Capital

 Capital within the EU may be transferred in any amount from one country to another (except that Greece currently has capital controls restricting outflows, and Cyprus imposed capital controls between 2013 and April 2015).
 All intra-EU transfers in euro are considered as domestic payments and bear the corresponding domestic transfer costs.
 This includes all member States of the EU, even those outside the eurozone providing the transactions are carried out in euro.
 Credit/debit card charging and ATM withdrawals within the Eurozone are also charged as domestic; however, paper-based payment orders, like cheques, have not been standardised so these are still domestic-based.
 The ECB has also set up a clearing system, T2 since March 2023, for large euro transactions.

 The final stage of completely free movement of capital was thought to require a single currency and monetary policy, eliminating the transaction costs and fluctuations of currency exchange.
 Following a Report of the Delors Commission in 1988, the Maastricht Treaty made economic and monetary union an objective, first by completing the internal market, second by creating a European System of Central Banks to co-ordinate common monetary policy, and third by locking exchange rates and introducing a single currency, the euro.
-Today, 20 member states have adopted the euro, one is in the process of adopting (Bulgaria), one has determined to opt-out (Denmark) and 5 member states have delayed their accession, particularly since the Eurozone crisis.
+Today, 21 member states have adopted the euro, one has determined to opt-out (Denmark) and 5 member states have delayed their accession, particularly since the Eurozone crisis.
 According to TFEU articles 119 and 127, the objective of the European Central Bank and other central banks ought to be price stability.
 This has been criticised for apparently being superior to the objective of full employment in the Treaty on European Union article 3.

 Within the building on the Investment Plan for Europe, for a closer integration of capital markets, in 2015, the Commission adopted the Action Plan on Building a Capital Markets Union (CMU) setting out a list of key measures to achieve a true single market for capital in Europe, which deepens the existing Banking Union, because this revolves around disintermediated, market-based forms of financing, which should represent an alternative to the traditionally predominant (in Europe) bank-based financing channel.
 The EU's political and economic context call for strong and competitive capital markets to finance the EU economy.
 The CMU project is a political signal to strengthen the single market as a project of all 28 Member States, instead of just the Eurozone countries, and sent a strong signal to the UK to remain an active part of the EU, before Brexit.